 You've reached a crucial moment.
 The product manager may never give you feedback on what's wrong, especially if they are not particularly data-savvy or don't have the time.
 But you can tell they're underwhelmed.

 And this is where people sometimes screw it up.
 They assume it's because the visualization method isn't right.
 Before you change directions, let's say you prod this product manager for some real feedback.
 This encourages them to unleash a longer critique they didn't have time for:

 the product manager has a moment of candor

+This is for Sprockets Desktop, right?
+Why isn’t the title more descriptive?
 What period of time is this chart for?
 These labels look like columns in a SQL resultset and I don't understand all of them.
-This Sankey chart gives me a good sense of the overall funnel dynamics but it's missing the numbers.
-Are these user states big or small in practice?
-I'd like to just SEE the numbers on the thing directly – there’s so much room available.
-This is for Sprockets Desktop, right?
-Why isn’t the title more descriptive?
+The chart is missing numbers - like, I can't just eyeball these proportions.
+I wanna SEE the numbers on the thing directly – there’s so much room available.
 How do you define these different states?
 Do they match how I define them?
 Can I get the raw data somehow?
 It's neat to see this funnel, but I'm struggling to understand it.
 Sorry, just being honest!

 – the PM

 Changing what type of graphic you use won't answer these questions.
 The reader didn't even criticize the choice of Sankey chart.

 Now, let's say you shift your thinking from picking a graphic to telling the story well, and add the small things they complained about:

 This is fascinating.
 One in three signups never install?
 Wow – what a big opportunity.
 And this is for the last week, so it could be a result of changes we made a couple weeks ago but never tracked.
 I am going to share these numbers in our next strategy meeting and see if anyone else has ideas.
 I think we've been fixated on converting web sessions to signups, but we haven't been considering all the other weak points.
 Nice that there's a link to the data source.
 I'm going to pair this with data from our external data vendor.
 I have so many follow-up questions about where we can go from here!